Optimizing Sensor Allocation against Attackers with Uncertain Intentions: A Worst-Case Regret Minimization Approach: Experiments

-Using $\vec{x}_1$ against attacker $2$ results in a regret of $0.8914$, while using $\vec{x}_2$ against attacker $1$ results in a regret of $1.4894$.
-In both cases, the worst-case regret is higher than that of $\vec{x}^\ast$.
+Using $\vec{x}_1$ against attacker $2$ results in a regret of $0.89$, while using $\vec{x}_2$ against attacker $1$ results in a regret of $1.49$.
+In both cases, the worst-case regret is higher than that of $\vec{x}^\ast$, indicating the advantage of the \ac{wcarm} method.
 The \ac{wcarm} sensor allocations for different numbers of sensors are listed in Table~\ref{tab: sensor allocation zero-sum} as well as the defender's worst-case regret under the robust policy.
+When 4 sensors are allocated, $\vec{x}_1=\vec{x}_2= \vec{x}^\ast = (1, 5),(2, 5),(5, 5),(7, 5)$ and the defender's worst-case regret $y=0$.
+An attacker is prevented from reaching any final state with probability $1$.

-Moving on to the non-zero-sum case, the defender now receives a penalty when the attacker reaches the goal states, and the cost function for the defender is listed in Table~\ref{tab: reward table}.
-Figure~\ref{fig: defender's value} demonstrates that the defender's expected value increases as the number of sensors available for allocation increases.
-The sensor allocation strategies for the non-zero-sum cases as well as the defender's worst-case regret under the robust policy can be found in Table~\ref{tab: sensor allocation general-sum}.
+Moving on to the non-zero-sum case, the defender now receives a penalty when the attacker reaches the goal state, and the cost function for the defender is listed in Table~\ref{tab: reward table}.
+The sensor allocation strategies for the non-zero-sum cases, as well as the defender's worst-case regret under the robust policy, can be found in Table~\ref{tab: sensor allocation general-sum}.
+Noted that the worst-case regret is not indicative of the effectiveness of sensor allocations, that is, a small regret does not necessarily mean a large value for the defender.
+Thus, Figure~\ref{fig: defender's value} demonstrates that the defender's expected value increases as the number of sensors increases.
+From Fig.~\ref{fig: defender's value}, it is observed that when two sensors are deployed, the worst-case regret is the largest for both attackers.

-It is noted that when the defender can allocate $4$ sensors, the regret is $0$ in both the zero-sum case and the non-zero-sum case.
-This is because the attacker is prevented from reaching any final state with probability $1$, thus the attacker's expected value and the defender's expected value is $0$ in both cases.
-Hence the regret is $0$.